Divyansh9917/Divyansh9917/README.md

 ## Hi there! 👋

-### Hi there! 👋

 I'm **Divyansh Mishra** — a student at Indian Institute Of Information Technology (IIIT) Bhagalpur.
-I'm a frontend-focused web developer who enjoys building modern, responsive web apps and shipping user-friendly experiences.
+I'm a full stack web developer who enjoys building modern, responsive web apps and shipping user-friendly experiences.

 ✨ Tagline: Crafting polished web UIs and interactive projects with JavaScript & TypeScript.

-## About Me

 #### About Me